tjspages/tech/_posts/2014-02-04-memcached-expire-time.md

 ![setValue](/assets/imgs/2014-2-5-setValue.png)

-It's really about choices of users, but not if somebody is using a "well-configured" server or not.
+It's really about choices of users, but not "assume" if somebody is using a "well-configured" server or not.

 :-(